Williston, Vermont

 Williston is a town in Chittenden County, Vermont, United States.
 Originally rural and laid out with many farms, in recent decades it has developed into a thriving suburb of Burlington, the largest city in the state of Vermont.
 As of the 2020 census, the population of Williston was 10,103, an increase of over 1,000 people since the 2010 census.
 Williston is one of the fastest-growing towns in Vermont, and while becoming more populated, it has also developed as a major retail center for the Burlington area as well as much of central and northern Vermont.
-The town contains the village of Williston, which is unincorporated.
+The town has a National Register Historic District in its unincorporated central village.

 History

 The town was chartered in the New Hampshire Grants in 1763 as a grant from Governor Benning Wentworth of the colony of New Hampshire.
 It was named for Samuel Willis, a New York merchant who was one of the original 65 grantees, though he never visited the town that was named in his honor.

 A private, boarding high school, Pine Ridge, was founded in 1968 to serve learning-disabled students.
 It closed in June 2009.

 The town is notable for its fine and well preserved central collection of brick nineteenth century civic and religious buildings including the "old Brick Church" of 1832, considered one of Vermont's finest country Gothic churches; the former Universalist Church, now the Town Hall, of 1860; the former Methodist Church of 1848, now the Town Annex; former Town Hall of approximately 1840.
 Also is the regal Federated Church of 1867, formerly the Methodist Episcopal Church, designed by noted Boston architect John Stevens.
 On the western side of the town, bordering South Burlington, is Vermont's largest mercantile development with numerous "big box" stores and other commercial activities, making it a destination from all over the region.

 The town was also the home of several generations of the Chittenden family, for whom the surrounding county, Vermont's most populous, is named.
 A number of beautiful original Chittenden family homes still stand in the town.
 Thomas Chittenden, the President of the Vermont Republic, and first governor of the state had his home in Williston and is buried in the central cemetery, with a prominent memorial.